 Archaeological discoveries around the falls indicate that local tribes had been living in the areas near the falls for thousands of years.

-The name Victoria Falls was given by Dr David Livingstone in honour of Queen Victoria of England - who was the reigning Queen at the time.
+Dr David Livingstone gave the name Victoria Falls in honour of Queen Victoria of England - who was the reigning Queen at the time.
 The local name for Victoria Falls is "Mosi-ou-Tunya" which translates to "The smoke that thunders".

 Unlike many other attractions across Africa, both the names of the Victoria Falls are commonly and almost equally used.

 3. Is Victoria Falls A World Heritage Site?